markqvist/Reticulum/docs/source/understanding.rst

 Goals
 =====

-To be as widely usable and easy to implement as possible, the following goals have been used to guide the design of Reticulum:
+To be as widely usable and easy to use as possible, the following goals have been used to guide the design of Reticulum: